Disability Film Festival April 2008 Light House Media Centre Wolverhampton

 The Festival Reception 7pm FREE

-Join our special guests and festival partners – Outside Centre, Screen WM, Arts Council, MACE, Arena Theatre and Light House - to drink (and eat) to the success of the film festival as the finale to the Wolverhampton Disability Arts Festival which began in October 2007.
+Join our special guests and festival partners – Digital Disability, Screen WM, Arts Council, MACE, Arena Theatre and Light House - to drink (and eat) to the success of the film festival as the finale to the Wolverhampton Disability Arts Festival which began in October 2007.
 There will be an opportunity to meet some of the filmmakers and find out about filmmaking talent in the region, nationally and internationally.

 Special People + New Short by Justin Edgar 7.45pm FREE